Perverse schobers, stability conditions and quadratic differentials I: Introduction

 \subsection{Acknowledgements}

-We thank Wassilij Gnedin, Sebastian Opper, Sibylle Schroll, and Alexandra Zvonareva for helpful conversations about Brauer graph algebras.
-We further thank Patrick Le Meur for explaining his work~\cite{lemeur20}.
+We thank Nathan Broomhead, Raquel Coelho Simoes, David Pauksztello and Jon Woolf for pointing out a small mistake concerning a missing finiteness condition of the tilted heart in \Cref{pp:tilting} in an earlier version of the article and sharing with us their upcoming work~\cite{BCSPW}.
+We thank the anonymous referee for their careful reading and the suggestions to add more details.
 M.C.~thanks Tobias Dyckerhoff for inspiring discussions about stability conditions on topological Fukaya categories of surfaces.
 M.C.~further thanks the Hausdorff Research Institute for the hospitality during his stay, during which part of this work was written.